jocmom/FCND-Controls/WRITEUP.md

 1. Implement body rate control

  - In `GenerateMotorCommands()` following equations are implemented and the desired thrusts for each rotor are calculated.
+Note that F3 and F4 are swapped compared to lessons.

  ![Forces and Torques](./images/forces_torques.png)